 Your surroundings play a massive role in shaping your behavior, often in ways you don’t even notice.
 If your kitchen counter always has a bottle of wine on it, that’s a powerful visual cue.
 If your usual route home takes you past your favorite bar, that’s an environmental trigger.
 The key is to consciously design an environment that supports your goals.
 This might mean removing all alcohol from your home to make the cue invisible or finding a new route home from work.
 It also extends to your social life.
 You can create a supportive environment by spending more time with friends who champion your goals and suggesting activities that don’t revolve around drinking.

-First Law: Make It Invisible
+First Law of Breaking a Habit: Make It Invisible

 The first and most straightforward rule for changing a habit is to make the cue invisible.
 Our environments have a powerful, often unseen, influence on our behaviors.
 If a bottle of wine is the first thing you see when you open the fridge after a long day, that’s a potent trigger telling your brain it’s time to drink.
 The same goes for the bar you always pass on your way home from work or the cocktail shaker sitting on your counter.
 These cues initiate the habit loop before you’ve even made a conscious decision.